evan-massol/Restful_API/README.md

 npm run start
 ```

-The server will start on http://localhost:3000
+The server will start on http://localhost:3000.
+To stop it, just use CTRL + C in the terminal.

 ## API Documentation